ionic-team/stencil-site/src/docs/components/styling.md

 }
 ```

-By specifying "inner-text" as the value of the `exportparts` attribute, elements of the `InnerComponent` with a `part` of "inner-text" can now be sty;ed in the light DOM.
+By specifying "inner-text" as the value of the `exportparts` attribute, elements of the `InnerComponent` with a `part` of "inner-text" can now be styled in the light DOM.
 Even though the `InnerComponent` is not used directly, we can style its parts through the `OuterComponent`.

 ```html
 <style>